reidrac/dan64/docs/index.markdown

 [ATmega328](http://www.atmel.com/devices/atmega328.aspx), a popular 8-bit
 microcontroller in the AVR family manufactured by Atmel.

-The AVR family implement a modified [Harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture).
+The AVR family implements a modified [Harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture).
 The main characteristic is that code and data are accessed using different buses.
-The micontroller (MCU from now on) includes different types of purpose specific
+The microcontroller (MCU from now on) includes different types of purpose specific
 memory:

  - Flash: contains the executable code and the MCU can't execute code that is